 Please review all the information below before submitting samples.

-You may email Art Director Edie Dillman at email@example.com with a link to your website.
+You may email Art Director John McCauley at firstname.lastname@example.org with a link to your website.

 Please, do NOT send images as email attachments.
 Digital images on disk are also accepted.
 Low-resolution JPEG images are acceptable for review purposes.
 If images are selected for publication, New Mexico Magazine will request high-resolution files at that time (see Image Requirements below).
 Please label the disk(s) with your name and contact information.